-- g.
-Ensure that risk remains within the boundaries established by the Board; and - Ensure that business lines comply with risk parameters and prudent limits established by the Board;
+- f.
+Create adequate awareness to make risk management a part of the corporate culture of the Group; - g.
+Ensure that risk remains within the boundaries established by the Board; and - h.
+Ensure that business lines comply with risk parameters and prudent limits established by the Board;